arras-energy/gridlabd-old/docs/Subcommand/Create_poles.md

 The python usage requires the options be provided as a keyword arguments where the leading `--` is omitted, e.g., the command `gridlabd create_poles example.glm --output=model.glm  --spacing=100 --pole_type=WOOD-EC-45/4 --include_network` is equivalent to `create_poles.main('example.glm',output='model.glm',spacing=100,pole_type='WOOD-EC-45/4',include_network=True)`

+## Weather

+By default, the weather forecast data is linked based on location, if any, and the clock is automatically set based on the forecast window.
+If the `weather_name` option is provided, all poles created will use the specified weather object, and the clock will not set.
+If the`year` is specified, then the weather data for that year and location is used, and the clock is set to run the entire year.

 # See also